-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Texarkana is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Texarkana isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Texarkana are a mix of both white- and blue-collar jobs.
 Overall, Texarkana is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Texarkana who work in office and administrative support (16.13%), sales jobs (11.23%), and management occupations (7.44%).
+There are especially a lot of people living in Texarkana who work in office and administrative support (12.25%), sales jobs (12.11%), and management occupations (10.21%).

-The per capita income in Texarkana in 2010 was $21,452, which is upper middle income relative to Arkansas, and middle income relative to the rest of the US.
-This equates to an annual income of $85,808 for a family of four.
+The per capita income in Texarkana in 2010 was $23,671, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $94,684 for a family of four.
 However, Texarkana contains both very wealthy and poor people as well.

 Texarkana is an extremely ethnically-diverse city.
 The people who call Texarkana home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Texarkana residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Texarkana include English, German, Dutch, and Italian.
+Important ancestries of people in Texarkana include Irish, German, English, Scottish, and Italian.

 The most common language spoken in Texarkana is English.
 Other important languages spoken here include Spanish and Other Indo-European.